+Step Eleven: Establish a Co-Creation Mindset.
+Involving employees in actively rebuilding the organizational culture is an integral step.
 Ford established a co-creation mindset through a two-day hackathon where employees collaborated on ideas that fortified fundamental elements of the culture and brainstormed improvements to elements that were no longer serving the company.
-The event not only provided Ford with innovative ideas but also gave employees a chance to take part in the culture renovation process (pp.185-186).
+The event not only provided Ford with innovative ideas but also gave employees a chance to take part in the culture renovation process (pp. 185-186).

-Step #12: Provide Training on the Desired Behaviors.
+Step Twelve: Provide Training on the Desired Behaviors.
 To set employees up for success in a newly renovated culture, organizations should provide training sessions on how to embody the desired behaviors day-to-day.
 "One of the most effective ways for companies to teach the desired behaviors, especially for leaders, is to have leaders do the teaching" (p.
 202).
 Top performing companies rely on senior-level executives in learning initiatives, as it further communicates the organization's commitment to exemplifying the desired behaviors at all levels (p.
 203).
-When leaders take part in training in the new culture, it makes it clear to employees that "if these values aren't for you, then the company is likely not a good fit" (p.
-197).